-Three major changes in this area designed to increase the focus on accessibility include; the reorganization of the Accessible University Initiative Task Force and the Commission on the Status of Individuals with Disabilities, the creation of a position in the Office of Equity and Inclusion to focus on access and the needs of people with disabilities, and the creation of a position in Facilities Services to focus on the accessibility of physical environment facilities in design and construction.
+Three major changes in this area designed to increase the focus on accessibility include; the reorganization of the Accessible University Initiative Task Force and the Commission on the Status of Individuals with Disabilities, the creation of a position in the Office of Equal Opportunity and Access (formerly Equity and Inclusion) to focus on access and the needs of people with disabilities, and the creation of a position in Facilities Services to focus on the accessibility of physical environment facilities in design and construction.

 There have been many practice changes recently to address procedural ways in which we can tackle the complex issue of accessibility in our physical environment.
 Some of these were initiated by the AUAC, others as a result of the campus accessibility assessment, and others by offices on campus.
 Some of these changes include the following:

 There are three ways that the university has attempted to approach accessibility work in this arena; assess campus for physical accessibility, climate surveys, and committee work.

 The university has concluded the first phase of a campus accessibility survey and assessment in an effort to identify barriers in the physical environment.
 This work included evaluating all of the pedestrian and transportation facilities within the main campus up to entrances to buildings, and will continue with individual interior building assessments.
 This work will help the university continue to develop best practices for access, and includes as additional main goals barrier removal prioritization and identification of as many accessible paths as possible around campus – to achieve a universally accessible campus.